core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In case a peer A performs a KUDOS execution with another peer B, and A has ongoing observations with B that it is interested to preserve beyond the key update, then A can explicitly indicate its interest to do so.
 To this end, the peer A sets to 1 the bit "Preserve Observations", 'b', in the 'x' byte of the OSCORE Option value (see {{ssec-oscore-option-extensions}}), in the KUDOS message it sends to the other peer B.

-If a peer acting receives a KUDOS message with the bit 'b' set to 0, then the peer MUST set to 0 the bit 'b' in the KUDOS message it sends as follow-up, regardless of its wish to preserve ongoing observations with the other peer.
+If a peer receives a KUDOS message with the bit 'b' set to 0, then the peer MUST set to 0 the bit 'b' in the KUDOS message it sends as follow-up, regardless of its wish to preserve ongoing observations with the other peer.

-If a peer acting has sent a KUDOS message with the bit 'b' set to 0, the peer MUST ignore the bit 'b' in the follow-up KUDOS message that it receives from the other peer.
+If a peer has sent a KUDOS message with the bit 'b' set to 0, the peer MUST ignore the bit 'b' in the follow-up KUDOS message that it receives from the other peer.

-Note that during the same KUDOS execution, all the KUDOS messages sent by a peer must have the same value in the bit 'b' for preserving ongoing observations.
+Note that during the same KUDOS execution, all the KUDOS messages sent by a peer MUST have the same value in the bit 'b' for preserving ongoing observations.

-After successfully completing the KUDOS execution (i.e., after having successfully derived the new OSCORE Security Context CTX\_NEW), both peers have expressed their interest in preserving their common ongoing observations if and only if the bit 'b' was set to 1 in both the exchanged KUDOS messages.
+After successfully completing the KUDOS execution (i.e., after having successfully derived the new OSCORE Security Context CTX\_NEW), both peers have expressed their interest in preserving their common ongoing observations if and only if the bit 'b' was set to 1 in all the exchanged KUDOS messages.
 In such a case, each peer X performs the following actions.

 1. The peer X considers all the still ongoing observations that it has with the other peer, such that X acts as client in those observations.
 If there are no such observations, the peer X takes no further actions.
 Otherwise, it moves to step 2.